Courses

 1st year

-Lessons will cover Linear Programming Problems and network optimization problems, the related basic theory, the structure of the related models.
-Multi period and multi-level planning problems will be faced.
-Case studies will be formulated and solved with Excel.
+Lessons will cover Linear Programming Planning Problems and network optimization ones, the related basic theory and structure of decisional models.
+Case studies concerning production – distribution problems will be formulated and solved with Excel.
 Participants will be asked to develop and analyse a case study.

 2 CFU